mmarp/game-project/README.md

 # WH?
 AM !

-#### _Game project, Ironhack Web Development - Module 1, 2021_
+#### _Game project

 ## Introduction

 WH?
-AM ! is a game project, developed on the third week of the Web Development bootcamp at [Ironhack](https://www.ironhack.com/en).
+AM ! is a game project, inspired on the Guess who game.
+By asking questions to the computer, you can according the answers, try to guess who the character is.
 Uses JavaScript with Canvas, HTML5 and CSS.

 ## Used Technologies